shawngraham/presentations/tim/tim.md

 ![bonetrade](tim/bonetradesampler.png)

 Note:
-dehumanizing numbers, trade that literally commodifies humans, taking place on a platform rife with bots...
+dehumanizing numbers, trade that literally commodifies humans, taking place on a platform rife with bots... the different kinds of analysis we tried, including word-embeddings (explain) and text-reuse.

 ---